Adam ScholesAI

 Key Takeaways

-• Assess before you invest—the 14% of organizations achieving full readiness start with honest assessment.
+• Assess before you invest—the small percentage of organizations achieving AI readiness start with honest assessment.

 • Use proven frameworks—Gartner's 7 dimensions and MITRE's 5 levels provide structured approaches.